Super Shore: Season 1 (2016)

 The recording of Super Shore began at the end of August 2015 and details were known as the house in which the components in Madrid would be hosted and all the information about the participants.
 It was also known that the date for its premiere would be scheduled for February 2, 2016.

 In this edition of the franchise, the shores would work in a recognized gym of Madrid and later like servers rollers of a service of fast food to be able to pay certain expenses of the house.

 The show premiered simultaneously on February 2, 2016 on the MTV Latin America, MTV Spain and MTV France networks as originally planned.

-In Latin America, through the MTV Latin America streaming platform called MTV Play, all episodes of Super Shore were broadcast two days before their television premiere (from the second episode), for free and at no extra cost.
+In Latin America, through the MTV Latin America streaming platform called MTV Play, all episodes of Super Shore were broadcast two days before their television premiere (from the second episode) for free and at no extra cost.

 Season 2 (2016)

 June 16, 2016 announced the renewal of the program for a second season, due to the good results obtained with the first season.
 This was announced through the social networks of the networks MTV Spain and MTV Latin America.
-Its premiere is planned in Latin America for October 18, 2016 and in Spain on the 23 of the same month, while the recording venue has been Marbella, Spain.
+It premiered in Latin America on October 18, 2016 and in Spain on the October 23, 2016, while the recording venue was Marbella, Spain.
 In this season, cast member Karime Pindter was replaced by Talía Eisset.

-Season 3 (2017)
+Season 3: a la Italiana (2017)

 In March 2017, a third season of the program was confirmed, its premiere is scheduled for October of the same year.
-On July 3, 2017, it was announced that the new season would be filmed in Rimini, Italy.
+On July 3, 2017, it was announced that the new season would be filmed in Rimini, Italy and subtitled a la Italiana.
 Elettra Lamborghini was the first to be confirmed as a cast member this season.
 The next cast members to be confirmed were Karime Pindter, Luis "Potro" Caballero and Igor Freitas.
-Danik Michell and Victor Ortiz were later added to the cast for this season.
+Danik Michell and Víctor Ortiz were later added to the cast for this season.
 MTV Spain held an open casting call, where new cast members Adela, Isaac, and Ferre were chosen online as the replacements for Abraham, Arantxa, and Esteban.

-Also, previous cast members Manelyk "Mane" González, Jose Labrador and Talía Loaiza were later confirmed to not take part on this season.
+Also, previous cast members Manelyk "Mane" González, José Labrador and Talía Loaiza were later confirmed to not take part on this season.
 On July 5, 2017, Arantxa Bustos confirmed via her personal Instagram page that she was not returning to the show.
 On July 19, 2017, it was confirmed through social media that former cast members Abraham García, Brenda Zambrano and Tadeo Fernández were guests on this season.
 On July 29, 2017, it was leaked online that Arantxa was another of the guests to be featured in the upcoming season.

-By September 18, 2017, MTV Spain announced the final cast member for the series, being Eva from France, she was cast through a special event set by MTV France in order to choose their representative for this new season of Super Shore.
+By September 18, 2017, MTV Spain announced the final cast member for the series, Eva from France.
+She was cast through a special event miniseries set by MTV France, Super Shore Ouvre-toi!: Les Français Arrivent, in order to choose their representative for this new season of Super Shore.